shibaanaik/-mental-health-detection-NLP-/README.md

 # Mental health detection using NLP

+# Project Overview

+Mental health issues are often expressed through language patterns in social media posts, chats, and blogs.
+By analyzing text, NLP can help identify early signs of distress.

+This project is an application of text classification, which is closely related to:

+Sentiment Analysis – identifying whether a text is positive, negative, or neutral.

+Emotion Detection – finding emotions like joy, anger, sadness, etc.

+Mental Health Detection – identifying psychological distress categories (focus of this project).

+👉 Here, the system takes raw text input, cleans it, extracts meaningful features, and predicts the mental health condition category, and also predict percentage of mental condition .

 A Natural Language Processing (NLP) project that detects mental health conditions from social media posts.
 The model classifies text into five categories: